dzhng/mcp-client-auth/README.md

-# MCP Kit
+# MCP Client Auth

 A TypeScript library providing OAuth2 authentication utilities for Model Context Protocol (MCP) clients.
 This library simplifies the process of adding OAuth authentication to MCP client implementations.

+MCP OAuth is extra tricky because the dynamic client registration and metadata discovery steps are not supported by typical oauth implementations.
+This library simplifies everything to 2 function calls.

+If you like this project, please consider starring it and giving me a follow on [X/Twitter](https://x.com/dzhng).
+This project is sponsored by [Aomni](https://aomni.com).

 ## Features

+Key capabilities:

-- 🔐 **Complete OAuth2 Flow**: Handles authorization, token exchange, and refresh
+- 🔐 **Complete OAuth2 Flow**: Implements the standard OAuth2 authorization code flow with PKCE
 - 🚀 **MCP Client Integration**: Drop-in OAuth support for MCP clients
 - 📦 **Zero Configuration**: Automatic server metadata discovery and dynamic client registration
-- 🔄 **Token Management**: Automatic token refresh and secure storage
+- 🔄 **Token Management**: Automatic token refresh and secure storage (via pluggable storage interface)
 - 🎯 **TypeScript First**: Full type safety and IntelliSense support

-- 🛡️ **PKCE Support**: Implements Proof Key for Code Exchange for enhanced security
+### OAuth Authentication Process

+The library handles the complete OAuth flow automatically:

+1. **Server Discovery** 🔍 → Discovers OAuth endpoints via `/.well-known/oauth-authorization-server`
+2. **Dynamic Registration** 📝 → Registers as a public client if no client ID is provided
+3. **Authorization** 🔐 → Generates authorization URL with PKCE code challenge
+4. **Token Exchange** 🔄 → Exchanges authorization code for access/refresh tokens
+5. **Token Refresh** ♻️ → Automatically refreshes expired tokens when available

 ## Installation